Payment Licenses in Europe: How To Find the Right Regulator?

 Payment License Applications

-So what should you look out for when considering where to apply?
+So, what should you look out for when considering where to apply?
 What are the pros and cons of the "best" EU jurisdictions for banking and payment licensing?
-And what can you do in order to simplify and expedite the process?
+And what can you do to simplify and expedite the process?

 Different Fintech services are regulated under different EU banking, trading, and payment licenses.